 Liaison Committee on Medical Education (LCME)

-This website provides news articles with detailed information about the LCME accreditation process at OHSU, as well as answers to frequently asked questions (at left).
+This page provides news articles with detailed information about the LCME accreditation process at OHSU.
 An internal website with important accreditation information—plus updates, student and faculty survey results, the self-study summary and accreditation database—is also available for OHSU School of Medicine faculty, students and staff.